Why We Serve

 Vision

 We see a world where equity is defined above equality, where the lies of disparity are quelled with the lights cast from the help of our shadows within, and where people are connected to trust through the wonder we share with one another.
-We believe the path to do this is to advocate for and innovate how stories are told and sold.
+We believe the path to do this is to advocate for and innovate how stories are told and sold with what we call a Hearth Mentality.

 Values